Housing Vacancy Survey Report Q3 2019

 Hispanic and Asian homeownership rates, meanwhile, have the highest relative increases in homeownership since 2016.
 Both also have lower shares of renting households when compared to Black households, though their shares are still double that of White households.
 As discussed further below, projected growth in these households will mean greater contribution to national level tenure rates going forward.

 Tenure Trends by Income

-Note that these trends do not necessarily herald a shift in homebuying behavior among high- and low-income households, as shifting demographics are likely a key factor in these patterns.
-Specifically, retiring homeowning Baby Boomers are making up ever larger proportions of below-median income households, which elevates this group’s homeownership shares without needing any increase in home purchases.
-At the same time more young households that rent are earning above the median, which skews high-income rentership rates upward.
+Keep in mind that these changes may be as much a product of households moving above/below the median family income line as of a change in tenure choices among households within each group.
+For instance, retiring homeowning Baby Boomers are making up ever larger proportions of below-median income households, which elevates this group’s homeownership shares.
+At the same time, more young households that rent are earning above the median, which skews high-income rentership rates upward.